BlackRock warns of bond market 'pain' in the coming months

-Goldman Sachs Group Inc's President and Chief Operating Officer Gary Cohn will shortly accept the post to head the National Economic Council (NEC), CNBC reported, citing a source.

-NEW YORK BlackRock Inc cut its view on the outlook for U.S. Treasuries further in a publication distributed on Monday, warning investors to prepare for "pain."
+NEW YORK (Reuters) - BlackRock Inc cut its view on the outlook for U.S. Treasuries further in a publication distributed on Monday, warning investors to prepare for "pain."

 Rising economic growth, wages and inflation will likely continue to hurt long-term U.S. government debt in particular, the world's largest asset manager said.